The benefits of morning, lunchtime and night-time workouts

 Would you find it easier to workout at different times of the day if you had access to more than one gym?
 Upgrade to an Extra membership and you'll get free access to every other full-priced PureGym at the same price or lower than yours, giving you a huge choice of gyms to train in, near home, work or where you study.

-You'll also be able to bring a friend to workout with for free four times each month, book classes 14 days early and freeze your membership for free for up to three months - and all from just £4 a month extra.
+You'll also be able to bring a friend to workout with for free four times each month, book classes 14 days early and freeze your membership at no additional cost for up to three months - and all from just £4 a month extra.
 Find out more here or call Member Services on 0344 477 0005 and they'll help make it easier to workout at a time to suit you.

 Flip the Switch: Proven Strategies to Fuel Your Metabolism and Burn Fat 24 Hours a Day; Robert K. Cooper